 Structuring and Writing Your Literature Review

-There are several ways in which you may structure a literature review and this may depend on if, for example, your project is a science or non-science based PhD.
+There are several ways in which you can structure a literature review and this may depend on if, for example, your project is a science or non-science based PhD.

 One approach may be to tell a story about how your research area has developed over time.
 You need to be careful here that you don’t just describe the different papers published in chronological order but that you discuss how different studies have motivated subsequent studies, how the knowledge has developed over time in your field, concluding with what is currently known, and what is currently not understood.

-Alternatively, you may find from reading your papers that common themes emerge and it may be easier to develop your review around these.
+Alternatively, you may find from reading your papers that common themes emerge and it may be easier to develop your review around these, i.e. a thematic review.
 For example, if you are writing up about bridge design, you may structure the review around the themes of regulation, analysis, and sustainability.

 As another approach, you might want to talk about the different research methodologies that have been used.
 You could then compare and contrast the results and ultimate conclusions that have been drawn from each.

-As with all your chapters in your thesis, your literature review will be broken up into three key headings: the introduction, the main body and conclusion.
-Within the main body, you will use several subheadings to separate out the topics depending on if you’re structuring it by the order of time, the methods used or the common themes that have emerged.
+As with all your chapters in your thesis, your literature review will be broken up into three key headings, with the basic structure being the introduction, the main body and conclusion.
+Within the main body, you will use several subheadings to separate out the topics depending on if you’re structuring it by the time period, the methods used or the common themes that have emerged.

-In your concluding paragraphs focus your discussion on how your review of literature has helped you identify unanswered research questions and how you plan to address these in your PhD project.
-Here, it is good to end with the overarching aim and key objectives of your work.
+In your concluding paragraphs focus your discussion on how your critical evaluation of literature has helped you identify unanswered research questions and how you plan to address these in your PhD project.
+State the research problem you’re going to address and end with the overarching aim and key objectives of your work.